Diman198B/Construction-Hoists/README.md

-# "Gruztekhmontazh"
+# "Gruztehmontazh"

 ## Description:
-"Gruztekhmontazh" is a multi-page responsive site for a developer company, developed on the principle of Graceful Degradation.
+"Gruztehmontazh" is a multi-page responsive site for a developer company, developed on the principle of Graceful Degradation.

 ## Run:
 1. Save or clone the repository on your PC.